 Maggie Harrison was assistant winemaker to Manfred Krankl of Sine Qua Non for eight years before moving to Oregon to take over the wine making position at Antica Terra.
 Lillian Winery, founded in 2004, represents Maggie’s personal project and reflects everything that she learned during her time at Sine Qua Non.

 The fruit for the Lillian Syrah comes from the White Hawk Vineyard in Santa Barbara County.
 The 77 acre vineyard was planted in 1997.

-Lillian belongs in the discussion of best domestic syrahs with the likes of Cayuse, Saxum and the aforementioned Sine Qua Non.
+Lillian belongs in the discussion of best domestic syrahs with the likes of Cayuse, Saxum and Sine Qua Non.

-I recently blogged about Lillian forgoing their mailing list which is great news for those of you looking to secure a few bottles.
+I previously blogged about Lillian forgoing their mailing list which is great news for those of you looking to secure a few bottles.